OsamaDabb/SVD_compression_project/readme.md

-# SVD Compression ods Redsea re-analysis data
+# SVD Compression of Redsea re-analysis data

 ## Installation
 After downloading the project, ensure that the